-On Placement - resolve this Ability after placing the card in the Sequence and connecting its Keys.
+On Placement - resolve this Ability after placing the card in the Sequence.

 Delayed - put a Time Token on this card as you play it.
 The Ability is triggered after removing the very last Time Token from the card.
 The Ability does not trigger on subsequent Turns, and the Time Token does not return!